 With our Rabbit Ear handlebars we have a lot of options for you to choose from.
 We have smooth or dimpled that come in three different finishes, Chrome, Black, or Stainless and we even offer two riding styles: Standard width or Narrowed.
 After choosing the right bar for you, there is even more ways to customize your cockpit with accessories or deleting accessories.
 From deleting your speedo, to changing out those bulky motorcycle mirrors, to adding some styling grips, to even relocating your turn signals.
 The options are endless and a really easy way to make your bike stand out from the rest all while being a super fun and easy project to tackle on your own.
+We also have another guide to show you how to install a T-bar handlebar onto a motorcycle.
 So follow a long and get some ideas on how you can make your cockpit even cooler by utilizing all that Lowbrow Customs has to offer.

 Check out the Lowbrow Customs YouTube channel to check out all of our videos.
 We spend a lot of time and effort creating motorcycle how-to videos, product reviews and event coverage for your enjoyment, please let us know what you think.
 Click here to subscribe to the Lowbrow Customs YouTube channel and stay in the know!